majdjamal/movie_colorizer/README.md

 ![ Alt text](data/result_sample.gif)

 (Figure 1.
 Color predictions for black-and-white movie frames.
-Predictions were yellowish in general, but some structures were astonishing.
+Predictions were yellowish in general, but some frames were astonishing.
 The movie in context is Kansas City Confidential, released in 1952.)

 **Pix2Pix implementation found in model/pix2pix.py**